 EXPLORE THE MIND BEHIND THE CRIME

 The criminal justice system needs experts in the psychology of criminal behavior and what motivates it.
 Northcentral University’s Master of Science in Forensic Psychology (MSFP) program* helps prepare you to apply psychological principles in forensic settings and equips you to work within the justice system, with law enforcement, the courts, corrections, and departments of victim services.
-In this 100% online program, you will be immersed in the psychology of criminality through seven courses specific to succeeding in this cutting-edge field, as well as three electives to augment your depth of knowledge.
+In this 100% online program, you will be immersed in the psychology of criminality through six courses specific to succeeding in this cutting-edge field, as well as four focused courses in your specialization to augment your depth of knowledge.
 As a master’s student, you will be expected to think critically and apply your problem-solving and creative thinking skills to practical application of forensic psychology, while adhering to ethical principles in research and academics.

 MS in Forensic Psychology: Program at a Glance

 Total Credit Hours: 30 Credit Hours

 Note on Licensure: NCU’s psychology programs are not licensure programs and do not prepare an individual to become a licensed psychology or counseling professional.
 Students in the MS in Forensic Psychology program may choose a non-clinical internship.